DirectStandards/DirectStandards.github.io/timplus.md

 ## Overview

-The reference implementation is an open source implementation of the TIM+ specification.
+The TIM+ reference implementation is an open source implementation of the TIM+ specification.
 The implementation is written in Java using a highly modified version of the Openfire XMPP server.
 As with the DirectProject, the reference implementation comes with a standard deployment model to get a TIM+ implementatoin of the ground and running, however it does not meet the requirements of an industry-class production system, such as high availability, failover, scalability and disaster recovery.
 It is also for the most part agnostic of policy other than those explicitly outline in the TIM+ specification.
 For a TIM+ implementation to become fully compliant with industry best practices, certificate policies and required operational procedures, investment in infrastructure and some software development is necessary.

 ## Where To Start